-This Sugar-Free Keto Coffee Ice Cream is low carb, gluten free and guilt free!
-Just 3 total carbs per serving!
+This Sugar-Free Keto Coffee Ice Cream is low carb, gluten free and can be made with or without an ice cream maker!
+So much better than store-bought ice cream and just 3 total carbs per serving!

 One bite of this creamy sugar free keto coffee ice cream and you'd never know it was sugar free or low carb!
-In fact, I think it might easily convert someone over to the sugar free, low carb life style in just a single bite!
+In fact, I think it might easily convert someone over to the sugar free, low carb or keto diet in just a single bite!

 Father's Day is coming up and every year I try to WOW my hubby with an awesome example of a sugar free, low carb perfect dessert that tastes anything but healthy.